astrelke/trajectoryBundling/README.md

 ```
 activate name_of_my_env
 ```
-* Make sure you are in your created environment when installing the following python toolkits.
+* Make sure you are in your created environment when installing the following python toolkits:

 #### Pandas
 *	Install pandas library